2018, 86 Minutes, DCP

 Director: Eugene Kotlyarenko

-Starring: Dasha Nekrasova, Eugene Kotlyarenko, Jack Kilmer, Paige Elkington, Vishwam Velandy
+Cast: Dasha Nekrasova, Eugene Kotlyarenko, Jack Kilmer, Paige Elkington, Vishwam Velandy

 To reiterate what I said back in 2015, when we had the pleasure of screening Eugene Kotlyarenko’s second feature film A Wonderful Cloud, it is the goal of every film festival (or at least the ones worth their salt) to discover and nurture emerging talent and singular visions.
 MdFF was lucky enough to find Kotlyarenko’s ambitious and timely first feature, 0s & 1s in our call for entries 8 years ago.
 We immediately recognized a unique mind at work, with bold ideas and the guts to commit to them.
 Three features later, this unconventional, multi-talented filmmaker continues to create ever-deeper and more resonant films.
 His work remains eye-popping and uniquely contemporary, offering-up achingly real and darkly comic insight into the world of millennial dating in the technological abyss.